 - Each glyph in a file

-- One can import/export UFO’s from FontLab, Glyphs, and FontForge.
+- One can import and export UFO’s from FontLab, Glyphs, and FontForge.

-RoboFont 3 upgrades from UFO2 to UFO3 as its native source format.
+RoboFont 3 uses UFO3 as its native source format.

-UFO3 introduces support for layers, as well as images, guidelines, data blocks, unique identifiers.
+UFO3 introduces standard support for layers, images, guidelines, data blocks and unique identifiers.

-UFO continues to be developed.
-The UFO Roadmap includes plans for UFO3 updates, and for UFO4.
+UFO continues to be actively developed.
+The UFO Roadmap includes plans for UFO3 updates, and ideas for UFO4.

 A powerful tool to add kerning to your fonts.